Zodt/WhatsAppApi.Old/README.md

             var response = messageOperation.SendMessage(sendLink).Result;
 ```

-Or if you want use another puctures
+Or if you want use another pictures
 ```csharp
             var sendLink = new SendLink
             {